Luton to Dunstable Busway: History

-Two new bus stops were added to the system in early 2016 to serve the Chaul End area of Luton and Townsend Farm Road, near Houghton Regis.
+Two new bus stops were added to the Busway system in early 2016 to serve the Chaul End area of Luton and Townsend Farm Road, near Houghton Regis.

 Features

 The 7.7 mi guided section is a rollway built from concrete beams.
 Standard buses that have been fitted with two small guide wheels can join the track and travel along it at speeds of up to 50 mph.
 Because it is a segregated route, other vehicles are prohibited from using the Busway.
 "Car traps" have been installed near junctions with the public highways to prevent motorists from using the route.

 Services

 In accordance with the requirements of bus deregulation, bus services on the Luton to Dunstable Busway are operated by private bus companies: Arriva, Centrebus and Grant Palmer.
 Initially at peak times upon opening (services A, B, C, E), buses ran up to every seven minutes.